GSA/digitalgov.gov/content/news/2024/08/2024-08-21-introducing-the-department-of-homeland-security-customer-experience-toolkit.md

 source: dhs
 date: 2024-07-16 00:00:00 -0500
 title: " Introducing the Department of Homeland Security customer experience toolkit"
-deck: The Department of Homeland Security’s Customer Experience (DHS CX) Directorate developed a customer experience (CX) toolkit to help agencies implement customer experience strategies using a human-centered design approach.
-The toolkit offers resources to enhance service delivery, processes, and systems, following a “Ready, Set, Grow” framework for planning and implementing CX strategies.
-It aims to improve government interactions with citizens by prioritizing ease, efficiency, and transparency.
+deck: The Department of Homeland Security’s Customer Experience Directorate developed a customer experience (CX) toolkit to help agencies implement CX strategies using a human-centered design approach.
+The toolkit offers resources to enhance service delivery, processes, and systems, following a “Ready, Set, Grow” framework for planning and implementation.
+It aims to serve as a reference for organizations bringing CX practices to their own agencies.
-summary: The Department of Homeland Security’s Customer Experience (DHS CX) Directorate developed a customer experience (CX) toolkit to help agencies implement customer experience strategies using a human-centered design approach.
-The toolkit offers resources to enhance service delivery, processes, and systems, following a “Ready, Set, Grow” framework for planning and implementing CX strategies.
-It aims to improve government interactions with citizens by prioritizing ease, efficiency, and transparency.
+summary: The Department of Homeland Security’s Customer Experience Directorate developed a customer experience (CX) toolkit to help agencies implement CX strategies using a human-centered design approach.
+The toolkit offers resources to enhance service delivery, processes, and systems, following a “Ready, Set, Grow” framework for planning and implementation.
+It aims to serve as a reference for organizations bringing CX practices to their own agencies.
 # See all topics at https://digital.gov/topics
 topics:
   - human-centered-design